2020-2021 OneJustice Executive Fellowship Application Portal Closed!

-In-Person Sessions: Fellows meet once a month to learn core business and management skills from expert faculty and from each other.
+Real Time Remote Sessions: Fellows meet remotely once a month to learn core business and management skills from expert faculty and from each other.
 Faculty are drawn from the nonprofit, for-profit, and academic sectors.
 Session topics include human resources, board development, and fundraising.
-For the 2020-2021 cohort, September through December sessions will be held virtually to accommodate social distancing needs.
+For the 2020-2021 cohort, all sessions will be held virtually to accommodate social distancing needs.
 Each session will incorporate break out sessions and independent activities to encourage engagement amongst the Fellows and accommodate personal needs.

 Monthly Readings: Before each in-person session, Fellows are assigned readings that expand their perspective and understanding of various leadership and management topics.

 Peer Coaching Calls: Through an activity known as “hot seating,” facilitated peer-to-peer coaching calls give Fellows a safe space to share and receive feedback on current organizational challenges.
-The calls are held in small groups roughly two weeks after each in-person session.
+The calls are held in small groups roughly two weeks after each remote session.

 Capstone Projects: For the duration of the Fellowship, participants will work on a capstone project – a culminating project that lets Fellows apply the knowledge and skills gained in the program to a current opportunity within their organization.